Top 5 Technologies and Innovation Trends Revolutionizing Trucking

 You’ve heard the hysteria surrounding electric and autonomous vehicles, but the technology is more than hype: it really is revolutionary.
 Tell someone 20 years ago there would be driverless trucks powered by electricity on the road and they would have laughed.
 But that is now the reality, and it is a reality poised to forever change the trucking industry.

-But as regular vehicles need gas stations, electric vehicles cannot exist without a proper charging infrastructure.
-While such giants as BMW, Daimler, Ford and Volkswagen join together to create a high-power charging network across Europe, Tesla is already looking to improve its ecosystem worldwide with Tesla Supercharger Network.
-With such pace of development, this technology does not just look promising – it looks inevitable, therefore the industry should better prepare itself and embrace the electric wave and the potential of advanced trucks.
+But as regular vehicles need gas stations, we should not forget that electric vehicles cannot exist without a proper charging infrastructure.
+With such a pace of development, this technology does not just look promising – it looks inevitable, therefore the industry should better prepare itself and embrace the electric wave and the potential of advanced trucks.

 Platoon, let’s roll out the trucking innovation

 And with more advanced trucks comes more precise driving.
-Improved driving systems now allow for trucking rigs to arrange into formations.
-These formations, intricately controlled by computers which communicate with one another, follow closely behind other trucks in their fleet.
-It is all made possible through telematics: the sending, receiving and storing of information via telecommunication devices to meticulously control remote objects, such as trucks.
+Improved driving systems now allow for trucking rigs to be arranged into formations.
+These formations, intricately controlled by computers that communicate with one another, follow closely behind other trucks in their fleet.
+It is all made possible through telematics: the sending, receiving, and storing of information via telecommunication devices to meticulously control remote objects, such as trucks.
 The end result makes for a long line of heavy vehicles heading in the same direction, one after the next after the next.

 This method, named platooning, is a real cost-saver in terms of fuel consumption and emissions.
 The combined line of trucks works to combat wind resistance and traffic congestion.
 Think about it: it also works as a safety feature for the public as well.
 Instead of many trucks dotted all over our roads, this method creates a single, predictable file of large vehicles.
 A good example of this in practice is the work done by Peloton.
-The company specializing in platoon technology and has proven fuel savings of 4.5% for the lead truck, and 10% for the following truck.
-Win-win.
-Although not yet widespread, platooning could soon be a regular feature on European roads thanks to the Ensemble project.
-A three-year project from 2018 is set to analyze how platooning impacts upon infrastructure, road safety and traffic flow.
+The company specializes in platoon technology and has proven fuel savings of 4.5% for the lead truck and 10% for the following truck.

 Really: why waste manpower on manually scanning each item or searching for the missing barcodes, when robots equipped with built-in cameras and QR readers can do it in a fraction of the time?
 Hey, speaking of data…